 Then a, b, c, the multiplying factors, would be how important each of those factors are, and how strongly they are present in your body at any given point in time.
 With an enormous value at b, you may not have any problems at all save for stress.
 Or perhaps your stress levels are moderate, but your insulin resistance is moderate, so those two factors coupled together increase your “Result” enough to push it over the edge into amenorrhea.

 I find it plausible that as you stress your system more and more, your body requires more and more “help” from other areas in order to have optimal fertility.
 This does not mean that your set point is increasing– it may be, but I could not ever say for sure– but it does at least mean certainly that variables and stressors on your body are changing shape.
 Diet is certainly important– but that depends entirely upon what you are eating at any given point in time.
-Keep the toxins out, eat whole foods, get plenty of calories in all of the macronutrient categories, repeat.
+Keep the toxins out, eat whole foods (check out my book for more on this), get plenty of calories in all of the macronutrient categories, repeat.

 2) Coffee.
 I am loathe to give it up, and I have mensturated in the past whilst drinking.
 However, I will stop if this is a big issue.
 I can’t see any reference to coffee in the manual.
 Do you have an opinion?